Last updated on May 23rd, 2023 at 06:29 am

 If you are planning to purchase a new RV, keep formaldehyde in mind.
 These new RVs have not had adequate time to ventilate and release the formaldehyde from the building products.
 This is the most common occurrence of formaldehyde: when you order a brand new trailer and have it delivered to you from the factory.

 The chances of formaldehyde being present are much higher in a factory-new rig as compared to a vintage or older trailer.
-This may not be good news for those of you planning to take your brand new trailer on the road a day or two after it arrives.
+This may not be good news for those of you planning to take your brand-new trailer on the road a day or two after it arrives.

-If you buy a used or vintage RV, you are less likely to have struggles with formaldehyde, given the amount of time the trailer has been airing out.
+If you buy a used or vintage RV, you are less likely to struggle with formaldehyde, given the amount of time the trailer has been airing out.
 However, heat and humidity affect formaldehyde levels.
 You may need to consider the climate that your trailer was kept in for the majority of its life.
 High heat and humidity levels allow more formaldehyde to escape than under more moderate temperatures, which may explain why you smell something odd on a hot day!

 Formaldehyde can take years to fully evaporate, so take care when touring new RVs.
 Do you smell something strange?
 Are you starting to feel odd inside a rig?
 Perhaps you should reconsider your purchase and look for a rig with nicer materials if you can afford to!